avinashbhat/avinashbhat.github.io/_pages/about.md

 <p>Back then I worked on recommender systems, under the guidance of <a href="https://scholar.google.co.in/citations?user=4goUOJsAAAAJ&hl=en">Dr. Anitha C</a>.
 We were able to present our research in ISCCDA 2017 and IEMIS 2018.
 Proceedings of the latter was published in <a href="https://link.springer.com/chapter/10.1007/978-981-13-1498-8_8">Springer</a>.</p>

 <p>Nowadays, I have been interested in Software Analysis and improving developer experience.
 You could probably <a href="{{site.baseurl}}/2020/12/18/szz">go through</a> <a href="{{site.baseurl}}/2020/10/07/deepdelta">some of</a> <a href="{{site.baseurl}}/2020/10/04/contributor-feedback-on-usability">my</a> <a href="{{site.baseurl}}/2020/09/28/using-argumentation-models-to-model-issue-threads">posts</a> if you want to understand what this field entails.</p>
-<p>This blog contains information that I came across in my academic as well as corporate pursuits and for the most part written for my own reference.
+<p>This blog contains information that I came across in my career and for the most part written for my own reference.
 If you can get anything out of it, that's great!
 If you find that I have misunderstood anything, please do drop me a message.
-Thanks for reading this rant all the way! :)</p>
+Thanks! :)</p>

 <details class=accordion style="text-align: center;">
 <summary class="accordian-content" style="font-weight: bold;">